ellysaschottler/README_Generator-ESchottler/README.md

  ## Installation

- To install this application, run ‘npm init -y’ in the terminal.
-Then run ‘npm i inquirer@8.2.4’ in the terminal.
+ To install this application, run "npm i" in the terminal.

  ## Usage